Vladimir-Herdman/birthday-checker/README.md

 to get working for g++, or just go to the C branch to compile there using clang or gcc.
 To quickly change the compiler, just edit the Makefile variable `CXX` to what you use.
+## Branches
+While mainly here a C++ project, even for such a small one, I wanted to see if there would be any final result differences if it were instead compiled from C, and not C++.
+Overall, I found the final C++ binary, on my machine, to be 36K, while the pure C binary came out to be 52K.
+While local to my machine, still interesting to see some difference, though it could be from being more proficient in C++ as opposed to C, you can judge that if you want to take a look.

+The more_C branch I was just checking if there's a difference in between with using C in C++, though I found nothing to note.
 ## CLI Options
 * -h -> Will print the usage help info
 * -b [NUMBER] -> how many birthdays to look ahead, so like get the next 4 birthdays